All Episodes

 He wrote the best-selling book, Clinton Cash.

-Now we see the flow of money, and now we see um this is even deeper than we thought.
+Now we see the flow of money, and now we see this is even deeper than we thought.

-Well, I think it's very shocking, Sean, and I didn't think we would see this mounting evidence without a federal investigation, meaning a grand jury uh getting the details.
+Well, I think it's very shocking, Sean, and I didn't think we would see this mounting evidence without a federal investigation, meaning a grand jury getting the details.

-Look at the sort of Trump Russia narrative.
+Look at the sort of Trump-Russia narrative.

 And I said at the beginning, I said, hey, you know, we need to investigate any time serious charges are made, so let's investigate.